AnishaSrivastava1411/MockServer/README.md

 # <ul>    CommerceIQ Home Assignment</ul>

 # MockServer
-<u><h4> Built a REST based JSON mock server to easily add, update, delete and access data from a JSON file.
+ Built a REST based JSON mock server to easily add, update, delete and access data from a JSON file.
     MockServer supports multiple type of entities.
-An entity_type is a list of entities which are similar by their type.</h4></u>
+An entity_type is a list of entities which are similar by their type.

 # CommerceIQ_MockServer
 <h3>1. store.json</h3>